havenpersona/title_generation/README.md

             * mpd.slice.999000-999999.json

+###Preprocessed data is available [here](https://zenodo.org/record/7518545#.Y8D8EuxBzzc)

 ---------------------------------------

 ### Noise Filtering and Chronological Split

+If you downloaded preprocessed data, skip this part.
 To filter out noisy data, as suggested in the section 3 of the paper, run the following code.

 ```sh